Rev. Christopher McCreight, Chaplain

 M.Div., Emory University

-The Hiram College religious tradition is well-represented by James A. Garfield, 20th President of the United States, who gained local renown as a lay preacher through his debates with itinerant atheists.
+These virtues were well-represented by James A. Garfield, 20th President of the United States.
+Garfield belonged to the Disciples, which spurred him to abolition and democratic principles.
 Hiram has a continuing relationship with the Christian Church (Disciples of Christ), and a special scholarship fund exists for children of Disciples of Christ families and ministers.
-Because of this tradition, current religious life at the College is open and free of any sectarian emphasis.
+Current religious life at the College is open and free of any sectarian emphasis.

-Organized opportunities for worship and religious education, fellowship, and service exist for Protestant, Catholic, Jewish, and Muslim students.
-All are welcome.
-The College Chaplain, along with student groups, seeks to plan programs of interest to all students and to assist any student to express his or her religious tradition.
+The Fisher All-Faith Chapel and Meeting House is sacred space for our whole campus community: for students of every faith and students of no particular faith.
+All students who are interested in practicing their tradition and/or organizing a student group to foster a practicing community will find the support of Hiram’s chaplain and chapel.
+The College chaplain, along with student groups, seeks to plan programs of interest to all students and to assist any student to express their religious tradition(s).
 Special attention is paid to both tradition-specific and interfaith programming in the Fisher All Faith Chapel and Meeting House.

 The College has a special relationship with the Hiram Christian Church, which is adjacent to the campus.
 The church welcomes each and every student.
 Whether they are a practicing Christian who is looking for a congregation to worship and engage with, an agnostic who is seeking to learn more about this particular tradition, or a student of another sacred religion or of no particular tradition who is seeking a community to fellowship with - all are welcome and belong.